Easy step by step instructions to make a wonderful chicken wire sculpture shaped into a moss and succulent toadstool.

 Both visits have really inspired us to try our hand at making some sculpture for our own garden.
 We started with a chicken wire sculpture shaped into a toadstool and filled with moss.
 Our moss and succulent toadstool looks gorgeous and turned out to be really simple to make.

 How to Make a Chicken Wire and Moss Toadstool

 To start, fold an old piece of chicken wire into four to make a square.
 Then wrap it around a bowl to give a rough shape of a toadstool cap.

 Even though you will have to open the wire up again to remove the bowl, I think it still really helps to get the basic form for your chicken wire sculpture.

 Once the chicken wire form is filled with moss, fold the wire in, underneath, to hold the moss in place.

 Use a pencil to make little planting holes, and plant tiny succulents straight into the top.

-To make the stem for our toadstool, we used another piece of chicken wire.
-This time we folded the wire in half, and then rolled it up into a tube, lining the final third with a little more moss.
-We used bamboo canes to secure this to the ground, and to help secure our top to the stem.
+To make the stem for the moss toadstool, use another piece of chicken wire.
+This time fold the wire in half, and then roll it up into a tube, lining the final third with a little more moss.